Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: Conclusion

 \section{Conclusion}

-We have considered a generalized class of coupled ODE-PDE models (GPDEs) which can be used to define analysis, simulation and optimal control/estimation problems.
-This generalized class allows for inputs and outputs which enter through the limit values of the GPDE model, through the in-domain dynamics of the PDE subsystem and through a coupled ODE.
-The GPDE class allows for integral constraints on the PDE state.
-Additionally, we may model integrals of the PDE state acting: on the PDE dynamics; on a coupled ODE; or on the outputs of the system.
-Finally, this class includes PDE models with $n^{th}$-order spatial derivatives.
-The GPDE model unifies several existing classes of PDE models in a single parameterized framework.
+A general parametrization was proposed for a class of linear coupled ODE-PDE models (GPDEs) with $N$th-order spatial derivatives that allows for inputs and outputs that enter through: the limit values of the GPDE model, the in-domain dynamics of the PDE subsystem, and a coupled ODE.
+This parametrization also allows integrals of the PDE state to appear in the ODE-PDE dynamics, the boundary conditions, and the system's outputs --- unifying several existing classes of PDE models in a single parameterized framework.

-Having parameterized a broad class of coupled ODE-PDE models, we proposed a test for admissibility of a given GPDE model and shown that admissibility implies the existence of an associated Partial Integral Equation (PIE) representation of the GPDE model with a unitary map from state of the PIE system to state of the GPDE model.
-The class of PIE systems is parameterized by the $*$-algebra of PI operators and we have furthermore shown that the unitary map from PIE to GPDE state is itself a PI operator.
-Finally, we have shown that many properties of the GPDE model and associated PIE system are equivalent -- including existence of solutions, input-output properties, internal stability, and controllability.
+Having parameterized a broad class of coupled ODE-PDE models, we proposed a test for the PIE-compatibility of a given well-posed GPDE model.
+We showed that such compatibility implies the existence of an associated Partial Integral Equation (PIE) representation of the GPDE model with a unitary PI map from the state of the PIE system to the state of the GPDE model.
+Finally, we have shown that many properties of the GPDE model and associated PIE system are equivalent -- including the existence of solutions, input-output properties, internal stability, and controllability.

-To aid in practical application of the proposed GPDE models and PIE conversion formulae, we have described efficient open-source software (PIETOOLS) for the construction of the GPDE model, conversion to PIE system, simulation of the GPDE/PIE, and analysis/control of the GPDE/PIE.
-This software includes a GUI for construction of GPDE models and conversion to an associated PIE system -- a feature demonstrated on several example problems.
+To aid in the practical application of the proposed GPDE models and PIE conversion formulae, we have described efficient open-source software (PIETOOLS) for the construction of the GPDE model, conversion to PIE system, simulation of the GPDE/PIE, and analysis/control of the GPDE/PIE -- features demonstrated on several example problems.